2wnh93/pricing-products/README.md

 Consumer purchase behaviour changes over time, and so the model needs consistent monitoring.
 Scaling may be an issue because as time passes, more consumers are added to the database, and hence, much more processing power is needed to handle the huge amounts of data.
 We might end up with much more clusters with more data.

-## Further Development

-<ins>Consumer segmentation</ins>

-Apart from clustering by transactions, another way to group purchases is by customer segmentation.
-This would require customer details to provide insights as to consumer purchase behaviour.
-For example, customer's spending score (ie. propensity to spend), age, income etc.

-<ins>Focused scope or broader scope</ins>

-While the project focused on a particular product category, we can further develop the project by looking deeper within the product category like into specific brands, or specific phone models.
-The project can also be further developed by looking at other categories outside of phones.

 ## References